PirateSuit/School_District_Analysis/README.md

 ![image_name](https://github.com/PirateSuit/School_District_Analysis/blob/main/results_photos/top_schools_refactored.png)

 Thomas High School still sits in second place in a list of all schools, ranked by passing percentage, despite the removal of the flawed ninth grader data causing them to slip nearly one-third of a point, as mentioned above.

+## How does replacing the ninth-grade scores affect the following:

+  ###* Math and reading scores?

+    It removes the ninth grade scores from Thomas High School and replaces them with NaN.
+All other scores from Thomas and other schools are unaffected.

+  ###* Scores by school spending?